emiran0/SuperSnakesAndLadders/README.md

 ## How To Play

 - Enter the amount of players
-- Just press enter as it goes through each player's turns!!!
+- Just click Roll as it goes through each player's turns!!!

 ## Installation

+- Install pygame (pip3 install pygame)
-- Nothing used yet just run the .py file on your favorite CLI (CMD, Visual Studio Code, etc..)
+- Just run the main.py file on your favorite CLI (CMD, Visual Studio Code, etc..)

 ### License